gchase/re-compare/README.md

 ```

 First, we import the re2 parser.
 Then we create an instance of an re2 parser.
-The parse method gets a pattern and return a tuple containing the build AST, groups and named groups (named groups are not yet supported, but referring groups by index works)
+The parse method gets a pattern and return a tuple containing the build AST, groups and named groups (named groups are not yet supported, but referring groups by their index in the list of groups works)
 Here, it's possible to print the tree with the `to_re2_string()` method.
 To convert the tree use the `convert_re2_tree_to_basic_syntax` method with the same tuple elements that parse returned.
 This method returns an AST in the basic syntax, which supports the `to_basic_string()` method in order to print it.